This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 While most types of navy ships contained asbestos, the risk of exposure was heightened on submarines.
 Exposure occurs when the tiny fibers of asbestos get into the air and are inhaled.
 In the cramped and closed-off spaces of a submarine, there is little opportunity for ventilation and fresh air.
 Any loose asbestos fibers simply circulated through the ship.

-Anyone on board could have been exposed, but those put at the greatest risk were the men who worked in close contact with asbestos materials, like those who worked in the torpedo rooms or with the turbines that propelled the ship.
+Anyone on board could have been exposed, but those at the greatest risk worked in close contact with asbestos materials, in the torpedo rooms or with the turbines that propelled the ship.
 Workers in the shipyard that built the USS Andrew Jackson and those that made repairs and upgrades were also at risk of exposure as they disrupted asbestos materials, potentially releasing the harmful fibers.

 Veterans have made claims with the Veterans Administration, including veterans of the USS Andrew Jackson.
 In one instance, a man who served on the Andrew Jackson reported he was exposed to asbestos while serving on the ship in the 1980s.
 He recalled being near an asbestos lagging crew, ripping asbestos materials out of the ship.
 He later developed a respiratory illness and filed a claim with the VA for compensation.